cambiotraining/unix-shell/materials/xx-permissions.md

 Two things of note:

-- Similarly to the note above about `chmod`, the `chgrp` option also has a `-R` option, allowing to apply the group association recursively to all files and folders within the target folder.
+- The `chgrp` option has a `-R` option, allowing to apply the group association recursively to all files and folders within the target folder.
-- Note how we use the uppercase `X` with `chmod`, to ensure directories are given execute permissions, but regular files do not.
+- We used the uppercase `X` with `chmod`, to ensure directories are given execute permissions, but regular files do not.

 ::: {.callout-note}
 #### Creating groups and assigning users